 How much will we be able to claim for an employee whose pay has varied in the past

 The amount you can claim for an employee who has been employed for a full 12 months prior to the claim, shall be equal to the higher of the same month’s earnings in the previous year, or average monthly earnings from the 2019-20 tax year.
 If they have been employed for less than a year, use their average monthly earnings for how long they have been employed, as what you can anticipate being able to claim back.
 If they started in February 2020, pro-rate their earnings so far.
 You can add employer’s national insurance contributions and minimum automatic enrolment employer pension contributions on the claim until 31 July.
 From August employers will have to pay employers NI contributions and pension contributions and they can no longer be reclaimed under the scheme.

 How do I furlough an employee on a zero-hours contract?

-Follow the guidance above covering eemployees whose pay varies.
+Follow the guidance above covering employees whose pay varies.

 What can't I claim for?

 You won’t be able to claim wages that you pay above the 80% (70% from September, 60% from October), or employers NI on that, or any additional employer contributions you make to a pension scheme above the minimum auto-enrolment levels.
-The Government guidance states that you can claim for any regular payments you are obliged to pay your employees, including wages, past overtime, fees and compulsory commission payments.
+Government guidance states you can claim for any regular payments you are obliged to pay your employees, including wages, past overtime, fees and compulsory commission payments.
 However, discretionary bonus (including tips) and commission payments and non-cash payments cannot be reclaimed.

 Work has reduced but we still have some work.
 Can we partially furlough employees?

-We can keep staff on full pay for three months.
-Does that disqualify us from the 80% reimbursement?
+We can keep staff on full pay for several months.
+Does that disqualify us from the reimbursement?

 If you wish to protect your reserves to cover a potentially longer period, or other associated costs involved in the disruption caused by coronavirus, then it may be prudent to furlough employees who you do not require to work.
 There is nothing in the government guidance which suggests businesses cannot make a decision as to how best to access the scheme and under what circumstances, which appears to allow employers to protect reserves in order to safeguard their business.